 About the recipe: the cake itself an adaptation of a Gâteau au Yaourt, a yogurt cake commonly made in France with young children.
 I first read about the cake in Bringing up Bébé.
 The recipe was originally written to use a 6 oz. yogurt container as a measuring utensil.
 I’ve written the recipe according to US standards.
 However, you can use a 3/4 cup, or a scoop as I’ll call it, for all your measurements.
 So 3 scoops of flour, 2 scoops of sugar, a scoop of yogurt and oil, and 2/3 a scoop of milk.
 It’s the easiest cake you’ll ever make.
 The crumb is thick and the sweetness is light, making it the perfect snacking cake.
 It’s also the perfect backdrop to wine sautéed apples topped with a loose yogurt cream.

 Make cream.
-Using a handheld or stand mixer, beat cream, powdered sugar, and extract together until stiff peeks.
-Beat or stir in yogurt until just combine.
+Using a handheld or stand mixer, beat cream, powdered sugar, and extract together until stiff peaks.
+Beat or stir in yogurt until just combined.
 Cream will be loose.

 Assemble.
 Cut cake into wedges.
 Top with apples and sauce remnants from the skillet.
 Pour loose cream over and serve.
 Keep leftover cake in an airtight container.